 - Irrevocable Life Insurance Trusts (ILITs) — a life insurance trust is one of the most frequently used trusts as it provides an incredibly tax efficient way to pass on wealth with few, if any, adverse tax consequences.
 It is designed to hold life insurance, but it can also hold other assets.

 - “IRA Stretch Trusts” — an IRA Stretch Trust is valuable for two reasons.
-First, it can guarantee that the beneficiaries of an IRA stretch the IRA out over the their life expectancies (rather than irresponsibly taking it out all at once).
+First, it can guarantee that the beneficiaries of an IRA stretch the IRA out over the maximum amount of time allowed by law (rather than a five-year period which is required for a non-qualifying trust).
 Second, it can guarantee that payments be made to a spouse with the remainder going to children.
 This is particularly important in second marriage situations.

 - Charitable Lead Trusts (CLATS &CLUTS) and Charitable Remainder Trusts (CRATS & CRUTS) — There are many types of charitable trusts.
 The most common are charitable lead trusts and charitable remainder trusts.
 Both sets of trusts are designed to provide money to charity and beneficiaries of the grantor while obtaining sizeable tax benefits.